walt-id/waltid-identity/waltid-libraries/protocols/waltid-wallet-sdk-ios/README.md

 replaces the trust evaluator; install application CRL/IACA/custom policy afterward.
 Decoding stored data checks structure, not current trust.
 Service references remain live in a snapshot;
 collection data is detached.
 Demo imports do not install a CRL network client.

+A final request with no returnable data ends in `ProximityState.noData(exchange:)`.
+No credential data was sent for that request; earlier exchanges in the same session may have shared approved data.
+Render `ProximityReview.readerAuthenticationSummary` for the request summary: it accounts for whole-request authentication coverage while preserving malformed, invalid, and revoked authentication warnings.
+Individual `readerAuthentication` entries remain available for detailed inspection.

 ## Protected keys